WizUI/WuiDom/README.md

 The query method will allow DOM queries to be performed using the [Element.querySelector][0] method as a base.
 One **important** difference is that WUI will cache the queries by selector, so that repeated DOM queries are avoided.
-The cache will remain in place until '.destroy()' is called.
+The cache will remain in place until `destroy` is called.
 Query returns the first element that is a descendant of the caller (WuiDom element) and matches the selector, or null.